Internal · Instructor Reference

 Std: properly secures cockpit + briefs occupants.

-Obj: pre-launch · launch · airborne · emergency signals — purpose + correct response.
+Obj: pre-launch · launch · airborne · emergency signals, purpose + correct response.

 Std: uses correct signal in each phase.
-Emergency portion may be evaluated orally.

-III.Airport and Gliderport Operations F(at least one Task)
+III.Airport and Gliderport Operations F

 Refs: AIM; AC 90-66; FAA-H-8083-13, -25.